 - Either check or money order is fine.
 More payment information available on the USCIS website

-- Put your payment in the envelope or baggie with your passport photos and staple or clip the envelope to the front of the I-765
+- Put your payment in the envelope with your passport photos and paperclip the envelope to the front of the I-765

 - Personal checks: Make sure your check has your current address.
 If it is no longer accurate, you can cross it out on the check and hand write the new address that is associated with your bank account.
 It is OK if it is different from your I-765 address or SEVIS screen shots.

 - This fee is non-refundable.
 Once you put your application in the mail, you will not be able to get your payment back.
 This is true whether you withdraw your application or if it is rejected.